EdD in Literacy and Language in Education

 In Part II, students undertake an independent study in an area of their choice.

-Who is the EdD in Language and Literacy for?
+Who is the EdD in Language and Literacy in Education for?

 The EdD Literacy and Language in Education is designed for those who wish to research their practice in Literacy and Language education in more depth, whether they work directly with literacy students, are involved in the professional education of literacy / language practitioners or offer other services related to literacy and language.
 Our students come from a wide range of backgrounds including: teachers from all types of school; further and higher education institution lecturers; librarians; e-learning technologists, drama specialists and other literacy professionals.
 We welcome students from all over the world, from professionals at all stages of their careers - from their first year up to post retirement age.